Oticon More miniRITE – Hearing Aids Review

 iPhone and Android Connectivity

 The Oticon More hearing aids, like many other modern hearing aids, are Made For iPhone (MFi) meaning they directly connect to and stream from almost any iPhone or iOS device (iPhone 6s and newer).
+With the latest software updates, you’re able to have completely hands-free calling with two way streaming.
+For users with iPhone 10 and newer, this means your hearing aids act just like earbuds streaming phone calls to your ears and delivering your own voice to your phone.

 Design and Comfort